RMLio/RMLStreamer/docker/README.md

 (TODO: is there a more user-friendly way to put data on docker volumes?)

-### 2. Start the RMLStreamer
+### 2. Start RMLStreamer

 Go back to your browser, and fill in the following `Program Arguments`:

-`--path /mnt/data/scenario-1/mapping.ttl --outputPath /mnt/data/scenario-1/output.nt`
+`toFile --mapping-file /mnt/data/scenario-1/mapping.ttl --output-path /mnt/data/scenario-1/output.nt`

 This means that we read RML mappings from `mapping.ttl`, and write the resulting triples to `output.nt`.